 CRISPR versus TALENs in Plant Sciences

-Adam Bogdanove, Plant Pathology and Plant-Microbe Biology, is one of the leading scientists in TALENs, a gene-editing tool that, prior to the advent of CRISPR, prompted Nature Methods to cite gene editing as “Method of the Year” in 2011.
+Adam Bogdanove, School of Integrative Plant Science, is one of the leading scientists in TALENs, a gene-editing tool that, prior to the advent of CRISPR, prompted Nature Methods to cite gene editing as “Method of the Year” in 2011.
 Much like CRISPR, TALENs make it possible to target any specific DNA sequence in virtually any organism.
 Each tool, however, has its different advantages.

 That said, Bogdanove points out that CRISPR has some disadvantages compared to TALENs.
 CRISPR, in its current state, has more off-target effects, meaning that it can sometimes cut genes that it is not designed to affect.
 In a research setting, this isn’t a big problem, since a researcher can perform control experiments to identify and account for any off-target effects.
 But when it comes to applications such as gene therapy and agricultural biotech, there is no room to allow for off-target effects.
 Under these circumstances, TALENs might be preferred.